MatteoGuadrini/nosqlapi/README.md

 Getting one or more data on specific database with position and keyword arguments.

-`.get(parameters...)`

-Getting one or more data on specific database with position and keyword arguments.

 `.insert(parameters...)`

 Inserting one data on specific database with position and keyword arguments.